Red Bar

 4. Use of link adaptation: By adapting the link it is possible to maximize the channel usage.

-5. Fast Node B scheduling: The use of fast scheduling within 3G HSPA with adaptive coding and modulation (only downlink) enables the system to respond to the varying radio channel and interference conditions and to accommodate data traffic which tends to be "bursty" in nature.
+5. Fast Node B scheduling: The use of fast scheduling with adaptive coding and modulation (only downlink) enables the system to respond to the varying radio channel and interference conditions and to accommodate data traffic which tends to be "bursty" in nature.

 6. Node B based Hybrid ARQ: This enables 3G HSPA to provide reduced retransmission round trip times and it adds robustness to the system by allowing soft combining of retransmissions.

 For the network operator, the introduction of 3G HSPA technology brings a cost reduction per bit carried as well as an increase in system capacity.
 With the increase in data traffic, and operators looking to bring in increased revenue from data transmission, this is a particularly attractive proposition.
 A further advantage of the introduction of 3G HSPA is that it can often be rolled out by incorporating a software update into the system.
-This means that the use of 3G HSPA brings significant benefits to user and operator alike.
+This means its use brings significant benefits to user and operator alike.

 3G UMTS HSPA constituents